vim-airline/vim-airline/README.md

 Finally, enable them in vim-airline by adding `let g:airline_powerline_fonts = 1` to your vimrc.

-# FAQ/Troubleshooting

-*  the powerline font symbols are not showing up
-  *  the older deprecated [vim-powerline][a] uses different font codes; ensure you are using v2 fonts.
-*  there is a pause when leaving insert mode
-  *  you need to set `ttimeoutlen` to a low number; 50 is recommended
-*  you don't see any colors
-  *  all of the themes use a 256 terminal color palette.  it's likely that the value of `t_Co` is misconfigured.  please see this [article][n] on how to configure your terminal.  pull requests for 8 and 16 color terminals are welcome.
-*  you get the error `Unknown function: fugitive#head`
-  *  you are probably using version 1.2, which is very old...download v2 from the [project page][d].
-*  airline doesn't appear until i create a new split
-  *  add `set laststatus=2` to your vimrc
-*  bufferline is printing to the statusline as well as the command bar
-  *  you can disable automatic echoing by adding `let g:bufferline_echo = 0` to your vimrc
-*  the statusline wraps
-  *  you are probably using iTerm with double-width characters enabled. either disable this, or `set ambiwidth=double` in your vimrc.
-*  how do i get rid of the default mode indicator?
-  *  add `set noshowmode` to your vimrc

 # Bugs

 If you encounter a bug, please do the following: